-A "qualified, competent erection contractor" has knowledge, training, and experience, and has demonstrated the technical proficiency and ability to complete the work specified.
-The contractor should be able to resolve common problems associated with the complexity of work proposed.
-AISC credentials such as Certified Steel Erector (CSE) or Advance Certified Steel Erector (ACSE), or other similar industry-based qualification, should be considered based on the requirements for such certifications and the complexity of the bridge.
+A "qualified, competent Erector" has knowledge, training, and experience, and has demonstrated the technical proficiency and ability to complete the work specified.
+The Erector should be able to resolve common problems associated with the complexity of work proposed.
+American Institute of Steel Construction (AISC) credentials such as Certified Erector, or other similar industrybased qualifications, should be considered based on the requirements for such certifications and the complexity of the bridge.
 Certification alone may not be sufficient evidence of qualification for complex or monumental bridge structure types, such as suspension, cable-stayed, tied arch, cantilever truss, or movable bridges.
+This page intentionally left blank.

-SECTION 2 ERECTION ENGINEERING
+SECTION 2: ERECTION ENGINEERING